Juluca

 Dr. Melanie Thompson:

 Weight gain, rash, insomnia, liver toxicity, and new or worsening depression have been noted with components of Juluca.
 Diarrhea and headache were its most common side effects in the SWORD clinical trials.
-A creatinine increase of about 0.1 mg/dL should be expected and is due to kidney secretion of creatinine rather than kidney toxicity.
-(For further information about dolutegravir and rilpivirine, see Tivicay and Edurant.)
+A creatinine increase of about 0.1 mg/dL should be expected and is due to dolutegravir’s effect blocking kidney secretion of creatinine rather than kidney toxicity.
+(For further information about dolutegravir and rilpivirine, SEE Tivicay and Edurant.)

-Because of similarities between cabotegravir and dolutegravir, some have suggested that Juluca might be used as a bridging drug if doses of Cabenuva have to be missed.
+Because of similarities between cabotegravir and dolutegravir, some have suggested that Juluca might be used as a bridging drug if doses of Cabenuva cannot be given on time.
 This seems reasonable but has not been studied in clinical trials.
-Oral cabotegravir and rilpivirine are supplied by ViiV at no cost for persons on Cabenuva.
-For more information about Juluca, see comments on Tivicay and Edurant.

 Activist Comments